-This PCDP has been developed to ensure that adequate and timely information is provided to Project affected people and other stakeholders, and that these groups are given sufficient opportunity to voice their opinions and concerns.
-The Project aim is to conduct open and regular communication with stakeholders in order to fulfill the following:
+The PCDP (hereinafter referred to as Plan) has been developed to ensure that adequate and timely information is provided to Project affected people and other stakeholders, and that these groups are given sufficient opportunity to voice their opinions and concerns.
+The Project is aimed at open and regular communication with stakeholders in order to:

-- to build trust and understand and address stakeholders concerns; - develop and maintain positive relationships with stakeholders that may be affected by or have an interest in the Project; - be informative so that stakeholders are fully aware of the Company's activities and maximize acceptance of the Project, as well as develop realistic expectations of the Project in terms of both the benefits and impacts; - provide a continuous mechanism to receive and respond to feedback from communities and to incorporate such feedback into the Project decision making; - develop measures to mitigate the potential for negative publicity and thus avoid reputation damages; - assess the effectiveness of impact mitigation measures through regular monitoring and make improvements where deemed necessary.
+- build trust, as well as understand and address stakeholders' concerns; - develop and maintain positive relationships with stakeholders that may be affected by or have an interest in the OPF Compression Project; - be informative so that stakeholders are fully aware of the Company's activities and maximise acceptance of the Project, as well as develop realistic expectations of the Project in terms of both the benefits and impacts; - provide a continuous mechanism to receive and respond to feedback from communities and to incorporate such feedback into the Project decision making; - develop measures to mitigate the potential for negative publicity and thus avoid reputation damages; - assess the effectiveness of mitigation measures through regular monitoring and make improvements where deemed necessary.

-This Plan is a dynamic document that will be continuously analysed and updated to accommodate changes occurring in the Project through all the stages of its implementation.
-Subsequently, at the operation stage, the Plan will be incorporated into the Company's Public by lenders. , , I

-Consultations and Disclosure Plan c which is the subject for annual review, update and approval
+This Plan is a dynamic document that will be continuously reviewed and updated to accommodate changes in the Project through all the stages of its implementation.
+Subsequently, during operation, the Plan will be incorporated into the Company's Public Consultations and Disclosure Plan which is the subject for annual review, update, and approval by lenders.